Kation/Wodsoft.Protobuf.Wrapper/README.md

 YourType model = Message.Deserialize<YourType>(output);
 ```

+### Field Definition

+`IMessageFieldProvider.GetFields(Type type)` will return message fields that map from a object type.

+The default implementation is `GeneralMessageFieldProvider.Intance`.
+It's only map readable and writeable propertie to message field.

+You can create your own `IMessageFieldProvider` to map message fields.
+And set `Message<T>.FieldProvider` to your field provider instance value.

 ### Field Order

 Use `System.Runtime.Serialization.DataMemberAttribute` for your properties and set the `Order` property to attribute.